tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 2. Everyone Do: Running Jupyter Notebooks in the Cloud with Amazon SageMaker (30 min)

-In this activity, students will learn about Amazon SageMaker and how to run Jupyter notebooks in the cloud using Amazon SageMaker Studio.
-After giving a short presentation on Amazon SageMaker with the lesson slides, you will guide students through the process of getting started with the cloud service via a collaborative demo.
+In this activity, students will learn about Amazon SageMaker and how to run Jupyter notebooks in the cloud with Amazon SageMaker Studio.
+After giving a short presentation on Amazon SageMaker using the lesson slides, you will guide students through how to get started on the cloud service with a collaborative demo.

 **Files:**